anton3ch/neighbor/README.md

 Test: "For numbers that contain a 3, all digits are replaced with "Won't you be my neighbor?".
 Else it's just a number"
 Code: beepBoop(3)
 Expected Output: ["0", "1", "2", "Won't you be my neighbor?"]

+Test: "All digits with the number 2 are replaced with "Boop!"
+Code: beepBoop(3)
+Expected Output: ["0", "1", "Boop!", "Won't you be my neighbor?"]